lekma/mood.event/docs/Loop.rst

             updating the event loop time (see :py:meth:`update`).

-    .. py:method:: unref
+    .. py:method:: decref
-                   ref
+                   incref

-        :py:meth:`unref`/:py:meth:`ref` can be used to add or remove a reference count on the event loop: every watcher keeps one reference, and as long as the reference count is nonzero, the loop will not return on its own.
+        :py:meth:`decref`/:py:meth:`incref` can be used to add or remove a reference count on the event loop: every watcher keeps one reference, and as long as the reference count is nonzero, the loop will not return on its own.
 This is useful when you have a watcher that you never intend to unregister, but that nevertheless should not keep the loop from returning.
-In such a case, call :py:meth:`unref` after starting, and :py:meth:`ref` before stopping it.
+In such a case, call :py:meth:`decref` after starting, and :py:meth:`incref` before stopping it.
         As an example, libev itself uses this for its internal signal pipe: it is not visible to the user and should not keep the loop from exiting if no event watchers registered by it are active.
 It is also an excellent way to do this for generic recurring timers or from within third-party libraries.
-        Just remember to :py:meth:`unref` after start and :py:meth:`ref` before stop (but only if the watcher wasn't active before, or was active before, respectively.
-Note also that libev might stop watchers itself (e.g. non-repeating timers) in which case you have to :py:meth:`ref` in the callback).
+        Just remember to :py:meth:`decref` after start and :py:meth:`incref` before stop (but only if the watcher wasn't active before, or was active before, respectively.
+Note also that libev might stop watchers itself (e.g. non-repeating timers) in which case you have to :py:meth:`incref` in the callback).

         .. note::